kr-colab/discoal/README.md

 To install discoal, clone this repository, cd into the directory, then assuming you have gcc and make installed on your system, simply type `make discoal`.

-typing `./discoal` will then bring up the usage statement.
+typing `./discoal` will then bring up the usage statement:
 ```
 $ ./discoal
 usage: discoal_multipop sampleSize sampleNumber nSites -ws tau